 Coeur respects and promotes the rights of the indigenous groups in our communities.
 We foster open and honest communication in all aspects of stakeholder relations and establish long-term mutually beneficial relationships with local indigenous communities.

 Coeur Silvertip is committed to fostering strong relationships with and providing employment and business development opportunities to, First Nations and local communities around the mine site.
 As part of this commitment, we have a socio-economic participation agreement with the Five First Nations of the Kaska First Nations and a Communications Agreement with the Tahltan Nation, with whom we are currently negotiating a long-term Impact Benefit Agreement.

 Terri Szabo is the Kaska Liaison Officer for the Kaska Nation at Coeur Silvertip, which is located on the ancestral lands of the Kaska People.
 The Kaska Nation is one of the largest traditional territories in the southern Yukon Territory, and it overlaps into Northern British Columbia.
 The Nation consists of five bands:

 Ms. Szabo was born and raised in the Yukon Territory and is the mother of two daughters, Zoey and Annette, and the grandmother of Kaia and Mackenzie.
 She has worked with various levels of government and non-profits in administration and restorative justice.
 Since 2007, she has worked in mining, across the mine life cycle from exploration to reclamation.
-Ms. Szabo as an associate of Arts Degree and a Bachelor of Social Work.
+Ms. Szabo has an Associate of Arts Degree and a bachelor's of Social Work.
 She spends time volunteering and is the current President of the Yukon Aboriginal Women’s council whose mandate is to fight for the rights of First Nation Women and Girls.